This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Which is better: Ubud or Sanur?

 Ubud and Sanur have very different vibes.
 Sanur is a beachside area while Ubud is in central Bali, surrounded by rice terraces, temples and rainforest.
-While I personally prefer Sanur because I like the beach and think it’s a lot less hectic than Ubud, I’ll let you decide which is better.
+While I personally prefer Sanur because I like the beach and think it’s much less hectic than Ubud, I’ll let you decide which is better.

 Is it better to stay in Kuta or Sanur?